cvanort/Titanic-Survivability-Model/README.md

 # Titanic-Survivability-Model
 Showcasing different classification models to predict which passengers would survive the Titanic sinking

-See the ipynb file for a description of the problem, models, and outcomes.
+* titanic.ipynb: jupyter notebook containing a description of the problem space, the methods used to predict the outcomes, and the evaluation of those models.
+* train.csv: input data for the py script